 - Hell-Bent for Leather: Grimm.
 He's a scary, scary gimp covered head-to-toe in black leather.

 - Joke Character: Most masked characters hold this distinction, hardly ever scoring a win over anybody but at least manage to be somewhat entertaining in the process.

 - Parts Unknown: Of the 'from wherever he/she feels like' variety.

 - Power Stable: Any established team of three or more performers tends to be this, especially if they're heel.
 The 3 Kings and the Flaxion are two notable examples.

-- Trademark Favorite Food: Rocko may be an axe crazy king of violence, but everybody knows he's infaturated with Reese's Peanut Butter Cups.
+- Trademark Favorite Food: Rocko may be an Ax-Crazy king of violence, but everybody knows he's infatuated with Reese's Peanut Butter Cups.

 - Morgan Kennedy Kilmarnock has a trademark favorite drink in Moxie, a beverage mostly sold in certain parts of New England (even though he purports to be from Canada).